makersacademy/till_tech_test/README.md

 > 2 x Tiramisu
 > 5 x Blueberry Muffin

-Your receipt must calculate and show the correct amount of tax (in this shop's case, 8.64%), as well as correct line totals and and total amount.
+Your receipt must calculate and show the correct amount of tax (in this shop's case, 8.64%), as well as correct line totals and total amount.
 Do not worry about calculating discounts or change yet.
 Consider what output formats may be suitable.

 Version 2
 ---------